Yorkshire, England - Walk to Kilburn

 We found an old lane with well-established hedgerows on the walk back to Kilburn Park, which lane gradually narrowed into a walking trail.
 We saw new crops emerging from great-looking soil.
 The walking path terminated at the tiny road that is the driveway to our cottage, only a few minutes walk to the north.

 So today we saw 2 of 3 trails between Kilburn & Kilburn Park, as shown on the Ordnance Survey (OS) Explorer map.
-On our last day in Yorkshire I went in search of the third trail.
+On our last day in Yorkshire (in 13 days) I'll go in search of the third trail.

 farmers must keep an established trail open Cottage driveway > Holly & Nellie